Faculty

 The CCG is directed by Dr. Clayton V. Deutsch.
 Dr. Jeff Boisvert is a co-director and supervises roughly half of the graduate student programs.

-I am an associate professor in the School of Mining and Petroleum Engineering at the University of Alberta and co-director of the Centre for Computational Geostatistics (CCG).
-My research interests concentrate on geostatistical numerical modeling and uncertainty management with a focus on the mining and petroleum industries.
-Numerical modeling is concerned with generating a set of spatial models of variables such as mineral grade, contaminates, flow properties, etc. These models are used to make important engineering decisions in mine design, exploration campaign design, well placement, well management, and contaminate cleanup strategies.
+I am a professor in Civil and Environmental Engineering at the University of Alberta and co-director of the Centre for Computational Geostatistics (CCG).
+My research interests concentrate on geostatistical numerical modeling and uncertainty management with a focus on mining, petroleum, and wildland fire.
+Numerical modeling is concerned with generating a set of spatial models of variables such as mineral grade, contaminates, flow properties, fire behavior, etc. These models are used to make important engineering decisions in mine design, exploration campaign design, wildland fire management, preplanning, well placement, well management and contaminate cleanup strategies.
 Uncertainty management focuses on making these engineering decisions in an optimal way that maximizes value, minimizes environmental impact, and minimizes risk.
 Numerical modeling and uncertainty management are often framed as optimization problems and so I often use machine learning, artificial intelligence, and optimization techniques to improve solutions.